Anna Paradiso’s recordings: http://bis.se/performers/paradiso-anna/

-Anna Paradiso Laurin was born in Bari (South of Italy) in 1976 and received a university education equally oriented towards music and humanities.
-She moved to Sweden in 2006 to follow her Swedish husband, recorder virtuoso Dan Laurin, and she is today one of the most prominent harpsichordists of her adoptive country.
-Anna has had an international career as PhD doctor in Latin and ancient Greek philology, teaching and researching, just to name a few institutions among the many, at Oxford University and at the Royal College of Technology in Stockholm.
-In 2008, however, Anna decided to dedicate her life completely to music.
-Within a short time, she has established herself as a harpsichordist of great individuality and character, with concerts in many prestigious venues and festivals in Scandinavia as well as in England, Germany, France, Italy, Slovenia, Austria, Finland, Norway, Spain, Poland, the USA, Japan, Taiwan, Hong Kong and Lebanon.
-During these last years, she has also discovered a strong passion in performing on the Swedish clavichord and on the fortepiano.
+Anna Paradiso (also known as Paradiso Laurin) was born in Bari (South of Italy) in 1976 and received a university education equally oriented towards music and humanities.
+She moved to Sweden in 2006 to follow her Swedish husband, recorder virtuoso Dan Laurin, and today she is one of the most prominent harpsichordists of her adoptive country, as well as internationally praised.
+Starting her international concert-career in 2008, she quickly established herself as a harpsichordist of great individuality and character, with concerts in many prestigious venues and festivals in Scandinavia as well as in England, Germany, France, Italy, Slovenia, Austria, Finland, Norway, Spain, Poland, the USA, Japan, Taiwan, Hong Kong and Lebanon.
+During the past years she has moreover developed a strong passion in performing on clavichord and fortepiano.
 She is also an accomplished modern pianist and baroque organ player.
-Anna studied at the conservatory in Bari, where she gained a solo diploma in piano (cum laude), under the guidance of Angela Annese, Emanuele Arciuli and Pasquale Iannone.
-At the same conservatory, she gained a solo diploma in harpsichord (full marks) and went on studying in numerous master-classes with Gordon Murray, professor at the conservatory in Vienna.
-Later on, Christophe Rousset provided important inspiration in the field of French music.
-She also received a Master in harpsichord at the Royal College of Music in Stockholm, deepening her skills, during this period, with Mayumi Kamata in Sweden and with Enrico Baiano in Italy.
-Last but certainly not least, her own husband Dan Laurin has contributed to her knowledge and inspiration.
+Beside an MA in classics (2001) and a PhD in Greek and Latin philology (2005), Anna studied at the conservatory in Bari, where she gained a solo diploma in piano (cum laude) in 1998, under the guidance of Angela Annese, Emanuele Arciuli and Pasquale Iannone.
+At the same conservatory, she gained a solo diploma in harpsichord (full marks) in 2002 and went on studying with Gordon Murray, professor at the conservatory in Vienna.
+Later on, Christophe Rousset provided important inspiration in the field of French music and Enrico Baiano in the field of 17th cent.
+Italian music.
+She also received a MA in harpsichord at the Royal College of Music in Stockholm with Mayumi Kamata.
+Last but not least, her husband Dan Laurin has contributed to her inspiration.
 Moreover, Anna’s independent study of original sources on baroque performance practice and thorough-bass has been a most decisive moment in her development.
 Thanks to this, she has created her own personal style, recognised with international praises.

-As a soloist and continuo player, Anna Paradiso has appeared with many Scandinavian ensembles and orchestras (Drottningholm Baroque Ensemble, Copenhagen Soloists, Rebaroque, Drottnigholm Theatre Orchestra, Gävle Symphony Orchestra, Norrbotten NEO, Höör Barock, GSO Baroque (Gothenburg Symphony Orchestra Baroque), Norrköping Symphony Orchestra, 1B1, Ostrobothnian Chamber Orchestra, Höör Barock, etc.).
-Both as soloist and continuo-player, she has also performed with Philarmonia Moment Musical (Taipei), Hong Kong Sinfonietta, Gävle Symphony Orchestra, Birmingham Conservatory Orchestra, Radovlijca Festival ensemble, etc. Her repertoire as soloist with orchestra spams from baroque to modern harpsichord concertos and to contemporary works.
-With Dan Laurin, she has formed a duo that tours internationally and has also recorded several CD-s.
+As a soloist and continuo player, Anna Paradiso has appeared with major Scandinavian ensembles and orchestras (Drottningholm Baroque Ensemble, Copenhagen Soloists, Rebaroque, Drottnigholm Theatre Orchestra, Gävle Symphony Orchestra, Norrbotten NEO, Höör Barock, GSO Baroque (Gothenburg Symphony Orchestra Baroque), Norrköping Symphony Orchestra, 1B1, Ostrobothnian Chamber Orchestra, etc.).
+Both as soloist and continuo-player, she has also performed, among others, with Philarmonia Moment Musical (Taipei), Hong Kong Sinfonietta, Birmingham Conservatory Orchestra, Radovlijca Festival ensemble.
+Her repertoire as soloist with orchestra spams from baroque to modern harpsichord concertos and to contemporary works.
+With Dan Laurin, she has formed a duo that tours internationally and which has recorded several CDs for the international label BIS.

 Anna has commissioned several new works, for instance from the Italian composer Vito Palumbo, whose work Nostos, written for her, was performed by Anna in a solo-tour with the ensemble Norrbotten NEO in 2014.
 Composers such as Daniel Börtz, Fredrick Österling, Ingvar Karkoff, Christofer Elgh and Kjell Meijering have also written for Anna and / or for her duo with Dan Laurin.
-She has also performed with the jazz-trio ‘Trio-X of Sweden’ and she is currently involved with her Estonian-Swedish cross-over group The Bright Future Ensemble with music written for the ensemble by Helena Tulve.
-Anna Paradiso has taught in master-classes at the conservatories of Bolzano, Avellino and Salerno, at the Royal College of Music in Stockholm, at Trinity College in London, at the Birmingham Conservatoire, at Grieg Academy in Bergen, at the conservatory of Beirut and at international courses in Europe, Japan, Hong Kong University and Taiwan.
-She also gives seminars and workshops around the world on the connections between classical rhetorics and baroque music, improvisation, ornamentation, etc.
+She has also performed with the jazz-trio ‘Trio-X of Sweden’ and she is currently involved with her Estonian-Swedish cross-over group The Bright Future Ensemble with music written for the ensemble by Helena Tulve and Britta Byström.